gsbb-1/gsbb-1.github.io/README.md

 ﻿# gsbb-1.github.io

+This site is created and host with Github Pages.
+See https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site

 Mies Van der Rohe cottage with fountain courtyard in style of Van Goh.
 Use water color.
 Backdrop is an ocean with island in the background.